Payne-Philippin's overdetermined problems on compact surfaces: Introduction

 The paper is organized as follows.

 In Sect.~\ref{Sect:Pre}, we recall some fundamental computations under a special local coordinate system in Riemannian geometry and basic properties of Steklov eigenfunctions.

-In Sect.~\ref{Sect:simply}, we solve the case of the simply connected surfaces, where Proposition \ref{prop-2} plays a crucial role.
-Although the auxiliary function used is the same as before, finer and novel calculations and analyses are done.
-This ultimately allows us to employ the Gauss--Bonnet formula and the Weinstock inequality and prove Theorem \ref{thm-sim-conn}.
+In Sect.~\ref{Sect:simply}, we solve the case of the simply connected surfaces, where Proposition~\ref{prop-2} plays a crucial role.
+Regrading an auxiliary function, finer and novel calculations and analyses are done.
+This ultimately allows us to employ the Gauss--Bonnet formula and the Weinstock inequality and prove Theorem~\ref{thm-sim-conn}.

-Theorem \ref{thm:PP1} can be derived by Theorem \ref{thm-sim-conn} (cf. Corollary \ref{cor-sim-conn}).
-This means that, even for the simply connected domains, we give an alternative proof of Theorem \ref{thm:PP1}, which is more geometric in flavor, whereas the original one is more analytic.
+Theorem~\ref{thm:PP1} can be derived by Theorem~\ref{thm-sim-conn} (cf.~Corollary~\ref{cor-sim-conn}).
+This means that, even for the simply connected domains, we give an alternative proof of Theorem~\ref{thm:PP1}, which is more geometric in flavor, whereas the original one is more analytic.

 Next, we deal with the case of the multiply connected surfaces in Sect.~\ref{Sect:multiply}.
-We firstly check the solvability of an annulus (Example \ref{ex-annulus}), where the key Proposition \ref{prop-2} fails.
-We seek a modified version Proposition \ref{prop-3} instead of Proposition \ref{prop-2}, then the Gauss--Bonnet formula can be applied again and help us determine the genus and the number of the boundary components.
+We firstly check the solvability of an annulus (Example~\ref{ex-annulus}), where the key Proposition~\ref{prop-2} fails.
+We seek a modified version Proposition~\ref{prop-3} instead of Proposition~\ref{prop-2}, then the Gauss--Bonnet formula can be applied again and help us determine the genus and the number of the boundary components.
 Furthermore, we show that boundary components are of equal length, which is key to prove the restriction of the conformal transformation to the boundary is an isometry.

-As an application, we investigate which multiply connected domains in a space forms are solvable for \eqref{OS-I}.
+As an application, we investigate which multiply connected domains in a space forms are solvable for \eqref{PP-I}.
 The results are obtained by discussing the existence and uniqueness of solutions of the second-order elliptic equation satisfied by the conformal factor.
-Corollary \ref{cor-multi-conn-euc-hyp} (cf. Theorem \ref{thm-euc-hyp}) implies that the simply connected condition in Theorem \ref{thm:PP1} is not necessary.
+Corollary~\ref{cor-multi-conn-euc-hyp} (cf.~Theorem~\ref{thm-euc-hyp}) implies that the simply connected condition in Theorem~\ref{thm:PP1} is not necessary.

+In Sect.~\ref{Sect:general-case}, we provide further discussions on several extensions.
+First, by relaxing the condition that the boundary gradient magnitude be a global constant to being locally constant, we establish a classification for this weaker overdetermined problem.
+Second, for higher eigenvalues, under the additional assumption that the overdetermined problem admits a solution without critical points, we prove a classification result.
+Finally, we derive a necessary condition for the overdetermined problem to be solvable in the general case.